-Indicator Information and data required Relevant reporting period S3.28.
+Indicator Information and data required Relevant reporting period \$3.29.83.40.
 Number of security deposits held by retailers for residential and small business customers Number of security deposits held by retailers as at the end of each quarter in the reporting period for (a) residential customers; and (b) small business customers.
-Annual (financial year) S3.29.
-Aggregate value of security deposits held by Aggregate value of security deposits held by retailers as at the end of each quarter in the reporting period for Annual (financial year)
+Annual (financial year) S3.30.S3.41.
+Aggregate value of security deposits held by retailers for residential and small business customers Aggregate value (§) of security deposits held by retailers as at the end of each quarter in the reporting period for (a) residential customers; and (b) small business customers.
+Annual (financial year)